 Winchester Remington Smith is a crack shot.
 Problem is, surrounded by roller coasters and merry-go-rounds, his talent is going to waste, knocking down ducks in a carnival shooting gallery.
-Win wants some real action, and like Gary Cooper as Sergeant York, he’s going to war—running off to join the U.S. Marines to fight a guerilla insurgency south of the border.
+Win wants some real action and so he's going to war—running off to join the US Marines to fight a guerilla insurgency south of the border.

 In the jungles of Central America, Win takes a different kind of roller coaster ride.
 Quick and quiet, he's now a runner.
 It's a vital role, but he feels like a messenger boy, unable to put his rifle to good use.
 Even when he saves the life of First Sergeant Fifty-Fifty O'Brien—a Marine so gung-ho he has about a fifty-fifty chance of survival—Win ends up facing a disciplinary hearing for disobeying orders.

 Can the young sharpshooter redeem himself?
 Win's about to get his chance, an opportunity to deliver a message that the Marines will never forget.

 Also includes the military adventures The Adventure of X, in which a French Foreign Legionnaire's intelligence mission leads him into an enemy ambush, and he has to warn his fellow Legionnaires before they walk into a massacre; and Red Sand, the story of a disgraced Chicago cop who joins the Legionnaires and finds his investigative skills invaluable in the desert.